 Founder, Cognitive Design

-This research holistically examines the experience and recovery process of posttraumatic stress disorder (PTSD) in veterans of the Iraq and Afghanistan wars, for the purpose of identifying design strategies that facilitate the recovery process.
+This research holistically examines the experience and recovery process of posttraumatic stress disorder (PTSD) in veterans of the Iraq and Afghanistan wars, for the purpose of identifying environmental design strategies to facilitate recovery.
 The built environment can’t solve PTSD on its own, but it can help.

 Innovative Process and Results